Zavala County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover the outstanding fees.
-Don't let this happen!
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the towing and storage fees.
+Avoid this scenario at all costs by retrieving your vehicle promptly.

 If You Can't Afford the Fees